halderpritam/CS416DV_PritamHalder/README.md

 CS 416 - Narrative Visualization Project Essay By Pritam Halder

 Messaging: Fuel-efficient cars emit less pollution over the same amount of distance traveled.
-They also cost less to operate.
+They also cost less to
+        operate.
 Buying a more fuel-efficient car can save you thousands of dollars on fuel costs over time and can often balance out a higher purchase price if you keep the car long enough.
-There are many factors that can affect the mileage of your car, but in this interactive visualization, we will explore 2023 data about the the respective highway and city MPGs of automobiles, with respect to just a few of these factors, like engine cylinders, fuel type and the make of the vehicle.
-If you are looking for a cost effective car, you should pick a car which is having cylinder count and engine displacement on the lower side.
-Another message is, good milege cars are definately better for environment.
+There are many factors that can affect the mileage of your car, but in this interactive visualization, we will explore 2023 data about the respective highway and city MPGs of automobiles, with respect to just a few of these factors, like engine cylinders, fuel type and the make of the vehicle.
+If you are looking for a cost-effective car, you should pick a car which is having cylinder count and engine displacement on the lower side.
+Another message is good mileage cars are better for environment.

 Narrative Structure: The above visualization utilizes the slideshow narrative visualization technique, while incorporating hybrid elements of the drill-down technique.
 Each slide contains guidance on how to interact with the visualization.